LiCybora/PuchiQuery/README.md

 Chrome.
 For iOS, scrolling problem is unsolvable even you use Chrome or Firefox.
 The only workaround is portrait view.
 Save data for iOS also problematic (e.g.: filename).
-Please go complaint fucking Apple instead, changing browser is meaningless in iOS as all browsers are webkit.
+Please go complaint fucking Apple instead, changing browser is meaningless in iOS as all browsers are Webkit based.

-Inspired by [ieb project](https://puchi-next.loveliv.es/), with filter/sorting
+Inspired by [ieb project](https://puchiguru.loveliv.es/), with filter/sorting
-for easy data query.
+for easy data query idea from [LLSIF Card Explorer](https://card.llsif.moe/).

 Most codes are hardcoded and the quality is horrible without any planning.
 Just for easy query, so please don't have too much expectation on feature request,